tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 });
 ```

 Clicking the portafilter pops-up an alert box that reads "clicked".
 The `document.getElementById()` accepts a single argument: the `id` of the element you want to address; in this case, it's `portafilter`.
-You add an event listener to that element using `addEventListener()`---specifically, one that listens for a mouse `'click'`.
+You add an event listener to that element using the `addEventListener()` method---specifically, one that listens for a mouse `'click'`.
 You can name the `function` whatever you like (even make it nameless), so I've used `dockPortafilter()`.
 The indented code---`alert('clicked')`---is triggered whenever you click the portafilter.

 SVG is part of the DOM, so JavaScript does pretty much all the same things in SVG as it does in HTML.
 In other words, you can address elements as you might in HTML, add event listeners, and so on.